kyma-project/kyma/docs/application-connector/docs/03-01-ac-security.md

 The Application Registry allows you to register APIs:
 - Secured with [Basic Authentication](https://tools.ietf.org/html/rfc7617)
 - Secured with OAuth flow
-- Secured with generated client certificates
+- Secured with client certificates
 - Not secured

 The Application Proxy calls the registered APIs accordingly, basing on the security type specified in the API registration process.